johnshearing/PrivateKeyVault/WiringInstruction/README.md

 <img src="../images/WiringInstructionImages/06_BackCharger.jpg">

-Now flip the charger board over and ...
+Sorry about the dirty fingers - should have used a hand model ...

 <hr>